openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
     3. Add some controller, compute and storage nodes
-    4. Add 4 nodes with "contrail-db", "contarail-config" and "contrail-control" roles
+    4. Add 3 nodes with "contrail-db", "contarail-config", "contrail-analytics" and "contrail-control" roles
     5. Deploy cluster
     6. Run OSTF tests
     7. Check Controller and Contrail nodes status
-    8. Shutdown node with "contrail-db", "contarail-config" and "contrail-control" roles
+    8. Shutdown a node with "contrail-db", "contarail-config", "contrail-analytics" and "contrail-control" roles
     9. Deploy changes
     10. Run OSTF tests
     11. Check Controller and Contrail nodes status